 The Bank of England sprung no surprises in their March meeting, leaving interest rates at 5.25% for the fifth time in a row and, despite no Monetary Policy Committee (MPC) members no longer voting to raise interest rates, it retained its relatively hawkish guidance.
 The Bank's communications suggest the MPC is gaining confidence that inflation will fall sustainably back to the 2.0% target.
-However, although the MPC noted that "the restrictive stance of monetary policy is weighing on activity in the real economy, is leading to a looser labour market and is bearing down on inflationary pressures", conversely it noted that key indicators of inflation persistence remain elevated and policy will be "restrictive for sufficiently long" and "restrictive for an extended period".
+However, although the MPC noted that "the restrictive stance of monetary policy is weighing on activity in the real economy, is leading to a looser labour market and is bearing down on inflationary pressures", conversely it noted that key indicators of inflation "restrictive for an extended period".